stkao05/sudoku/README.md

 # Sudoku

 This repository contains a basic Sudoku web game implementation, following the [assignment instructions](https://you.ashbyhq.com/mobbin.com/assignment/ae1daa8e-b30e-496c-b510-1c8c03c0bb27).
+The app has been deployed to Vercel and could be viewed at: https://sudoku-virid-two.vercel.app

 The following features are implemented:
 - Loading Sudoku puzzles from hard-coded puzzles stored on Supabase